 Fatih

-The charcoal smelling narrow streets of Fatih* know me.
+The charcoal-scented narrow streets of Fatih* know me.

 Look!
-The midwife of our local clinic will appear soon in a station type ambulance car.
+The midwife from our local clinic will soon arrive in a station-type ambulance car.

-Our old downstairs neighbor who owns a grocery store has just returned from Hajj.
-While daydreaming, he rubs his beard which begins to gray.
+Our old neighbor downstairs, the grocer, has just returned from Hajj.
+As he daydreams, he absentmindedly strokes his beard, now beginning to turn gray.

 The gas truck repeats the same song again and again…

-Kids, who are not aware of the fact that they belong to the last generation which has the opportunity to play on the outside, cheerfully play games on the street.
+Kids, who are not aware of the fact that they belong to the last generation with the opportunity to play outside, cheerfully play games on the street.

 They all remember me.

-The fragrant basilines on the steps of the stairs, the red washtubs in which the children are washed, the garden walls of the Fatih Mosque, the food fumes pervading from Atpazarı, the stallholder selling plastic swords at Horhor, same agony which can be seen in everyone’s eyes…
+The fragrant basil pots on stairway steps, the red washbasins where children are bathed, the garden walls of the Fatih Mosque, the rising aroma of food from Atpazarı, the street vendor at Horhor selling plastic swords — and the same silent agony reflected in every pair of eyes…

 I remember every one of them.